sustainable farmers crop insurance

 Thus, crop insurance provides peace of mind in the agricultural market, allowing you to promptly predict disasters and protect production.
 Also, financial support is essential for poor farmers who can use technology and money to solve life’s problems.

-EOSDA is about to launch the EOS SAT satellite constellation for agricultural needs.
-In 2022, the first of seven satellites is planned to be delivered to the LEO (Low Earth orbit).
-This satellite constellation will make EOSDA products even more precise, having its own satellite data for analysis.
-As for now, EOSDA Crop Monitoring meets the needs of agribusiness providing valuable data to monitor and analyze yield’s state and decision making in terms of farm management.
+EOSDA launched its EOS SAT-1 multi-purpose satellite, focused on agriculture, forestry, natural disaster management, and urban monitoring.
+On Jan 3, 2023, it was delivered to LEO (Low Earth orbit).
+This satellite will make EOSDA products even more precise, having its own satellite data for analysis.
+As for now, EOSDA Crop Monitoring meets the needs of agribusiness providing valuable data to monitor and analyze yield state and decision making in terms of farm management.

 The Efficiency Of Satellite Monitoring For Crop Insurance